AI-comp/SamurAICoding2014/Rule.en.md

 ## Game Objective

-_Noncommittal lords_ have their own military force.
-Each _daimyo_ tries to become _intimate_ with such lords through _negotiation_.
+The objective of the game is to acquire _military force_ by increasing the _intimacy degree_ of _noncommittal lords_ through _negotiation_ and to be the one with the largest _total military strength_ among all _daimyo_.
+Each daimyo gains military strength at the middle and the end of the game.
-_The total military strength_ of a daimyo is the sum of the _military strengths_ of lords with whom he is the most intimate subtracted by the sum of those with whom he is the least intimate.
+At each moment, the total military strength of a daimyo is increased by the sum of the _force strengths_ of lords with whom he is the most intimate among all daimyo subtracted by the sum of those with whom he is the least intimate.
-The daimyo with the largest total military strength wins the game.

 ## Game Process